-Mano Menezes' holders were the dominant force in the quarter-final tie, with Paraguay 'keeper Justo Villar keeping his side in the match with a string of fine saves
+Mano Menezes' holders were the dominant force in the quarter-final tie, with Paraguay keeper Justo Villar keeping his side in the match with a string of fine saves

-In the shoot-out, the favourites failed to net a single penalty, and speaking to journalists after the game, Elano, who missed the first spot-kick, remarked: "It is hard to explain these things.
+In the shoot-out, the favourites failed to net a single penalty, and speaking to journalists after the game, Elano, who missed the first spot-kick, said: "It is hard to explain these things.
 I feel great sorrow.
 I think I was hampered by a terrible pitch."

 He added: "You can see that the referee was there to check it out.
 The grass gave off a little.
 Many people will say that I'm using it as an excuse, because the field was also bad for Paraguay.